johanhedin/sdrx/README.md

     $ cmake ../
     $ make

+`sdrx` is under active development so make sure to `git pull` according to the instruction above regularly to keep up with the changes.
+And always read this README to see how the program changes over time as new features are added, existing features are modified or features being removed.

 Using
 ====
-`sdrx` is run from the command line and takes an aeronautical channel as the sole argument.
+`sdrx` is run from the command line and takes an aeronautical channel as the argument.
 Besides the channel, some options are available and can be listed with `--help`:

     $ cd sdrx/build
     $ ./sdrx --help
     $ ./sdrx --gain 30 122.455

+Stop the program by pressing Crtl-C in the terminal.
+This will correctly stop the program as Ctrl-C is handled properly.

 The defaults for volume and squelsh level should be good as is.
 RF gain can be adjusted according to the local signal environment.

+> Note 4: The R820T(2)/R860 tuner chip has three gain stages, LNA, Mixer and VGA (sometimes referred to as IF).
+Each stage can be set to a value between 0 and 15 and each step represents a change in gain for the stage in question (typically an increase about +3dB).
+The gain you give to `sdrx` as an argument will be translated into one value between 0 and 15 for each stage according to an `sdrx` internal mapping table.
+This table is the same as is used in the official librtlsdr library.
+Look into the source code for the details.
+Support for other ways of setting the gain will be introduced in the near future.

-Also note that `sdrx` use quite narrow filters so if your RTL dongle does not have a TCXO, take your time to find out the proper frequency correction and supply that with the `--fq-corr` option.
+`sdrx` use quite narrow filters so if your RTL dongle does not have a TCXO, take your time to find out the proper frequency correction and supply that with the `--fq-corr` option.
 For Airspy devices the correction concept is not used at all and any `--fq-corr` given is silently ignored.